 When you configure a training job with hyperparameter tuning, you define each hyperparameter to tune, its type, and the range of values to try.
-You identify each hyperparameter using exactly the same name as the corresponding argument you defined in your main module.
-The training service includes command-line arguments using these names when it runs your trainer.
+You identify each hyperparameter using the same name as the corresponding argument you defined in your main module.
+The training service includes command-line arguments using these names when it runs your application.

 Selecting hyperparameters to tune

 There is very little universal advice to give about how to choose which hyperparameters you should tune.
 If you have experience with the machine learning technique that you're using, you may have insight into how its hyperparameters behave.
 You may also be able to find advice from machine learning communities.